Puccini Opera Festival Break

 Ahead of tonight’s performance, pay a visit to the Puccini Museum in Lucca.
 Located just off the Via di Poggio Seconda, and houses all sorts of memorabilia, from original costumes to Puccini’s draft musical scores.
 From here you’re within easy reach of Lucca’s most famous sights, including the Piazza dell’Anfiteatro (an oval-shaped piazza built on the ruins of an ancient amphitheatre) and the Torre Guinigi, a medieval tower with a tiny garden on its rooftop terrace.

-Every year the Puccini Opera Festival takes place between mid July - end August where you can choose between fantastic operas – classics like La Bohème, Tosca, Madama Butterfly and Turandot.
+Every year the Puccini Opera Festival takes place between mid July - early September where you can choose between fantastic operas – classics like La Bohème, Tosca, Madama Butterfly and Turandot.

 The drive to Torre del Lago takes around 10 minutes; performances start at 9.15pm.
 The open-air theatre seats 3,400 people and looks over Lake Massaciuccoli, adding to the incredible atmosphere of the performances (you’ll instantly see why Puccini fell so in love with this area).